pbhaip/datasciencecoursera/Getting_And_Cleansing_Data/README.md

   F) Combine all dataframes, this is the test dataframe set

-2. Data loading into Dataframe, Name standardization (Training data set)
+### 2. Data loading into Dataframe, Name standardization (Training data set)
-   A) Data was loaded into the seperate dataframes
+   A) Data was loaded into the seperate dataframes were loaded into the data frames

-  The train dataset includes the following files were loaded into the data set X_train.txt  - Loaded only mean and std deviation variables in the training file.
-(86 columns out of 561) y_train.txt - Complete load
+  The train dataset includes the following files were loaded
+* X_train.txt  - Loaded only mean and std deviation variables in the training file.
+(86 columns out of 561)
+* y_train.txt - Complete load
-Subject_test - Complete load
+* Subject_test - Complete load

   B) Name standardization
     make.names() was seperately used to standardize the names and standardized names were used for data frame columns